tanyaaa05/ResponsiveTimetable/README.md

 --> Custom Styling: Enhanced with CSS

-Contributing:
-Fork and submit pull requests.
-Contributions are welcome!!
+Contributions are welcome!
+Fork the repository and submit pull requests for enhancements or bug fixes.